Alaitz Ayarza

 Welcome!

-I am a postdoctoral researcher at the Department of Economic Analysis of the University of the Basque Country (UPV/EHU).
-I received my PhD in May 2023 from the European University Institute in Florence, Italy, under the supervision of Sule Alan and Michèle Belot.
+I am an Assistant Professor of Economics at the Department of Economic Analysis of the University of the Basque Country (UPV/EHU) in Bilbao, Spain.
+I received my PhD in 2023 from the European University Institute in Florence, Italy, under the supervision of Sule Alan and Michèle Belot.

 I am an applied labor economist working on gender, education and migration economics.